• Skip to primary navigation

 5) Washi Tape

-Washi tape has become SO popular over the last couple of years, nowadays you can find it everywhere in an array of colours and patterns.
+Washi tape has become SO popular over the last couple of years.
+Nowadays you can find it everywhere in an array of colours and patterns.
 If you have several rolls of Washi Tape and a little time on your hands, hit up the Pinterest search box and you’ll soon have more DIY tutorials than you can shake a stick at.
-The average home decorator or crafter will not pass a day without seeing washi tape wall art tutorials on Pinterest.
+Here’s a couple of my favourites.
+First up, this vibrant rainbow masterpiece by Brit & Co. –

 Washi Tape Statement Wall by Brit & Co.